 March 2, 2017: David Kinkaid's musical presentation: Irish Civil War Songs.

 April 6, 2017: Ron Coddington'spower point presentation: The Rise and Fall of the Carte de Visite in Civil War America.

-June 1, 2017: Amanda Foreman will present her book, A World on Fire: Britain's Crucial Role in the American Civil War.
+June 8, 2017: This event has been CANCELLED.
+Richard Welch will make tonights presentation.
+Amanda Foreman will present her book, A World on Fire: Britain's Crucial Role in the American Civil War.

 The South Huntington Public Library

 Officers & Board Members